xojs/eslint-config-xo-typescript/readme.md

 ## Usage with XO

-[XO has built-in support for TypeScript](https://github.com/xojs/xo#typescript), by using this module under the hood by default, so you do not have to configure anything.
+[XO has built-in support for TypeScript](https://github.com/xojs/xo#typescript), using this package under the hood, so you do not have to configure anything.

 ## Standalone Usage